sakuli/sakuli.github.io/content/docs/01_getting_started.md

 will run the test in FireFox.

 Regardless of browser choice, as long as our site didn't slow down, you should see a successfull test result, similar to the image on the right.
+The nice thing about running your tests with `npx` is the flexibility to easily customize your test runs without having to edit files.

 ### npm test